veekas/humans-of-the-galaxy/README.md

+# "Humans" of the Galaxy

-# Star Wars API Example
+## a React/Node.js example app using the Star Wars API

-## How to Run

-To view the site in production, visit [people-of-the-galaxy.netlify.com](https://people-of-the-galaxy.netlify.com)
+To view the site in production, visit [humans-of-the-galaxy.netlify.com](https://humans-of-the-galaxy.netlify.com)

+### How to Run

 To run locally, run the following commands in the project root folder in your terminal: